taketwo/pmd_camboard_nano/README.md

 Known issues
 ------------

+This package was tested on multiple PCs and generally worked fine, however on one Lenovo laptop the following problems were observed:

-If `pmd_camboard_nano.launch` is started with *points* argument set to `true` (which means calculate and publish point clouds), RViz may crash when trying to display the messages in the `/points` topic.
+* RViz crashed when trying to display the messages in the `/camera/points` topic.
   Workaround: set display style **NOT** to Points, e.g. to BillboardSpheres.

+* While adjusting the parameters with dynamic reconfigure GUI the driver nodelet freezed and sometimes even died.

 [ROS]: http://www.ros.org
 [PMD]: http://www.pmdtec.com/products-services/pmdvisionr-cameras/pmdvisionr-camboard-nano/